-The seventh edition of the UNTANGLED Open Virtual Expert Café brought together nine participants who discussed labour market and digitalisation issues, presented their work and shared information about new projects.
+The seventh edition of the UNTANGLED Open Virtual Expert Café brought together 12 participants who discussed labour-market issues, presented their work and shared information about new projects.

 The 25 May meet-up organised by ZSI hosted five presentations: